How to Heal an Open Wound on a Cat Fast — 8 Steps

 Here is exactly what to do — step by step — and how to know when home care is enough versus when your cat needs a vet.

-To heal an open wound on a cat fast: stop any bleeding with gentle pressure, clean the wound with sterile saline or diluted chlorhexidine, remove visible debris, apply a thin layer of pet-safe antiseptic, and keep the cat from licking the wound with an E-collar.
+How to heal an open wound on a cat fast at home: stop any bleeding with gentle pressure, clean the wound with sterile saline or diluted chlorhexidine, remove visible debris, apply a thin layer of pet-safe antiseptic, and keep the cat from licking with an E-collar.
 Monitor for infection signs daily.
 Most minor wounds heal within 7–10 days with proper care.

 - The wound is deep, wide, or will not stop bleeding after 5 minutes of pressure